Charlie Leibrandt: Atlanta Braves

 In 1991, Braves manager Bobby Cox designated Leibrandt the starter for Game 1 of the World Series against the Minnesota Twins.
 Leibrandt got the start by virtue of his long post-season rest and the fact he was the only Braves starter who had ever pitched in the Metrodome.
 Leibrandt lost as he pitched decently but was outpitched by Jack Morris.
 Leibrandt is best known for surrendering a walk-off home run to future Baseball Hall of Famer Kirby Puckett in Game 6 of that series.
 The first pitch of the inning was a change-up, which Puckett took for strike one.
 The next one was a similar high and outside fastball, which Puckett took for ball one; pitch three was another fastball for ball two.
 The fourth pitch, and last pitch of the game, was a weak, high change-up that failed to break.
 Puckett made solid contact and sprinted for first, as was his usual practice.
 Only after he saw first base coach Wayne Terwilliger throw up his hands in victory did Puckett realize he had hit a home run.
 Leibrandt was called upon to enter the game in a highly unfamiliar role – as a reliever late in the extra-inning game, and very late at night.
-Cox endured some criticism for the move because the Braves still had several relievers at their disposal including left-hander Kent Mercker and right-handers Jim Clancy and Mark Wohlers, but the move made sense on another level, because Leibrandt was the only pitcher left on their roster who had previous World Series experience, and although Leibrandt had been subpar in his Game 1 start, the three hitters scheduled to bat for the Twins in the 11th had been a combined 0 for 6 against Leibrandt in that game, including two strikeouts of Puckett.
+Cox endured some criticism for the move because the Braves still had several relievers at their disposal including left-hander Kent Mercker and right-handers Jim Clancy and Mark Wohlers.

 Leibrandt played in the World Series with the Braves the following year.
 The Braves lost that series also, this time to the Toronto Blue Jays in six games.
-In the final game, in circumstances eerily similar to Game 6 of the prior year's Series, Leibrandt was called in as a reliever in an extra-inning game.
+In the final game, in circumstances similar to Game 6 of the prior year's Series, Leibrandt was called in as a reliever in an extra-inning game.
 Just as in 1991, Cox was criticized for using Leibrandt as a reliever with closer Jeff Reardon and relievers Marvin Freeman and David Nied still available.
 Toronto rallied for two runs in the top of the 11th on a hit by Dave Winfield.
-The Braves did manage to get one of those runs back in the bottom of the 11th; however, it was not enough and Leibrandt ended up as the losing pitcher.
+The Braves got one run back in the bottom of the 11th; however, it was not enough and Leibrandt ended up as the losing pitcher.